<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[admin]]></dc:creator>

-<guid isPermaLink="false">https://dataofafrica.com/?p=7382</guid>
+<guid isPermaLink="false">https://dataofafrica.com/la-recherche-et-developpement-en-afrique-un-levier-strategique-encore-sous-exploite/</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/african-giants-an-economic-power-still-concentrated/">African giants: an economic power still concentrated</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/research-and-development-in-africa-a-strategic-lever-that-is-still-underutilized/">Research and development in Africa: a strategic lever that is still underutilized</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/african-giants-an-economic-power-still-concentrated/">African giants: an economic power still concentrated</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/research-and-development-in-africa-a-strategic-lever-that-is-still-underutilized/">Research and development in Africa: a strategic lever that is still underutilized</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_48821715 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_59777902 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >